ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ### Using the Developer portal
 You get the Access Token directly using curl or Postman.
 In my case, I use Postman to get the Access Token.
-We select the MyMobileApp application, then enter the client_secret,and the Access Token.
+We select the MyMobileApp application, then enter the client_secret, and the Access Token.
 We click on Generate link to automatically populate the parameters needed to call the API.
 Then click on Send button.
 This invokes the FakeMagento API using the access Token as a Bearer.

 ![Test Using the Access Token](./images/test-access-21.png)